PeterChu3/ppmToLED/README.md

 ## Explanation
 The board uses a ATtiny85 to decode the PPM signal and output to a few addressable LEDs.

+We chose the ATtiny85 because of it's simplicty and compact package.
+Also, Georgia Tech's makerspace provides them for free.

 The input is 5v and provided by the motor controller.

 The outputs are also 5v on all connectors.
 There is a connector for both PPM and LED out.

+## Pinout

+Pin 2 is an input pin for the PPM signal.

+Pin 4 is an OUTPUT pin for the address LEDs.
+Library to drive Pin 4 TBD.

 ## Schematic and Board layout